alvaroaxsmith/alvaroaxsmith/README.md

 💻 I love open-source, developing new projects and hackathons.

-✍️ In my free time, I like to play [chess](https://www.chess.com/member/ferreiraalvaro), listen to podcasts and make guitar music.
+✍️ In my free time, I like to play [chess](https://www.chess.com/member/ferreiraalvaro), listen to podcasts and play guitar.

 📄 Check my [page](https://www.alvaromachadoferreira.tech/) to get to know me a little better.